Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Numerical validation

 We focus here on the long thin channel limit (similar results and simulations are obtained in the $\mathcal{O}(1)$ aspect ratio limit).
 To evaluate the accuracy of our coupling conditions, \eqref{permeqstead}, we take $2L =0.5$ and vary the number and width of channels between simulations to explore different membrane permeabilities, effectively changing $\delta$ and $\eps$.

 We obtain good visual agreement between the analytical solutions of our effective interface problem \eqref{analyticalsol} and simulations of transport in the full geometry, both at higher permeability (Figure \ref{steadlonghighperm}, $\delta =0.25$, $\eps =0.25$) and lower permeability (Figure \ref{steadlonglowperm}, $\delta =0.25$, $\eps =0.05$).
+We show the absolute value of the error between the analytical solution of our effective problem and the full simulation in Figure \ref{absdiff}in Appendix \ref{app:error}.
 We plot the flux across a horizontal line away from the membrane in simulations of the full problem alongside our analytical flux calculated from \eqref{analyticalsol} as we vary permeability in Figure \ref{fluxvpermandtime}(a).
 We see good agreement for a range of permeabilities, including for larger permeabilities.
-For example, the flux predicted by our coupling conditions matches the flux in the full numerical simulation to 99.4\% for a membrane with $P_{\text{eff}} = 1.5$, see Figure \ref{relfluxerrors} in Appendix \ref{app:error}.
+For example, the flux predicted by our coupling conditions matches the flux in the full numerical simulation to 99.4\% for a membrane with $P_{\text{eff}} = 1.5$, see Figure \ref{relfluxerrors}(a) in Appendix \ref{app:error}.